AI & Automation

 The focus here is on sustaining creative agency, supporting professionals in maintaining control, vision, and individuality in their work rather than prioritizing efficiency alone.
 While AI can accelerate tasks and suggest creative directions, it is essential for creatives to remain the primary decision-makers, ensuring that technology aids their artistic intentions rather than dictating them.
 I remember one of my first experiments with an AI writing tool: after feeding it a set of prompts, I was keen to see it compose a

 poem.
 The result was surprisingly flat and missed the core feeling I wanted to express.
 Instead of discouraging me, that less-than-perfect “first draft” pushed me to probe further, using the AI-generated lines as raw material I could reshape and refine.
-Sharing times like these reminds us that trial, error, and adjustment are central to working with AI and maintaining our unique creative voices.
+Experiences like this offer a chance to explore experimental thinking in creative work—reminding us that trial, error, and adjustment are central to working with AI and maintaining our unique creative voices.

 To serve the unique needs of creative professionals, this section considers: